rixx/books.rixx.de/data/reviews/c-s-lewis/the-lion-the-witch-and-the-wardrobe/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: kelly-barnhill/probably-still-the-chosen-one
+  text: An excellent take on portal fiction.
 - book: michael-ende/the-neverending-story
   text: If you have to fall into a fantasy world and learn some morality lessons,
     you might as well have fun.